The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Discussion

 Importantly, the downstream consequences of LLM adoption are agency-dependent.
 In the confidential submission data, LLM involvement appears unrelated to proposal success at NSF but positively associated with funding at NIH.
-In the public award data, we similarly detect no relationship between LLM involvement and publication output at NSF, whereas at NIH, higher LLM involvement predicts greater publication output, though concentrated in non-hit papers rather than the most highly-cited work.
-One possible interpretation is that NIH funding and review norms more strongly reward incremental, executable projects that yield multiple publications, and LLM-assisted drafting may help proposals conform to those established templates.
+In the public award data, we similarly detect no relationship between LLM involvement and publication output at NSF, whereas at NIH, higher LLM involvement predicts greater publication output, though concentrated in non-hit papers rather than the most highly cited work.
+Notably, these agency-dependent patterns do not appear to be explained solely by differences in field composition.
+For example, we restrict the comparison to a common field—Biomedical \& Clinical Sciences—across agencies and extend it to include the Department of Defense (DOD).
+Within this shared field, we continue to observe distinct relationships between LLM involvement and downstream outputs across agencies (\textit{SI Appendix}~\ref{subsection:within_field}, \textit{SI Appendix} Fig.~\ref{fig:Figure_comment1.2_Fig4}).
+Overall, these results suggest that the observed differences likely reflect an interaction between disciplinary context and agency-specific institutional structure, rather than a simple NSF-NIH contrast or a pure field effect.
+One potential interpretation is that NIH funding and review norms may more strongly reward incremental, executable projects that yield multiple publications, and LLM-assisted drafting may help proposals conform to those established templates.
+The contrast also raises questions regarding specific features of agency review, such as NIH’s study section system, the role of preliminary data and demonstrated feasibility in R01 review, and differences in how agencies weight innovation versus feasibility, and whether these agency-specific features may have played a role.
+We emphasize, however, that these institutional accounts are speculative: our analysis documents agency-dependent associations but does not test the mechanisms behind them, and we caution against reading the agency contrast as evidence of specific channels.
 In addition, publication counts capture a larger share of NIH outputs than NSF outputs, which often include software, datasets, instrumentation, and training.
-It is also possible that high-impact work unfolds over longer horizons than our follow-up window.
+It is also possible that high-impact work unfolds over longer horizons than our follow-up window (\textit{SI Appendix}~\ref{subsection:publication_trajectories}, \textit{SI Appendix} Figs.~\ref{fig:Figure_comment1.6_over_time}-\ref{fig:Figure_comment1.6_2011_regression}).
 Disentangling these possibilities and, more generally, explaining why LLM adoption translates into selection and output effects in some contexts but not others, is a key direction for future research.

 This context dependence is especially striking when contrasted with recent large-scale evidence that LLM diffusion has been accompanied by sharp increases in manuscript production~\cite{kusumegi2025scientific}.
 Taken together, the manuscript setting and the funding-to-output setting suggest a simple but consequential hypothesis: a meaningful share of the productivity gains associated with LLM adoption may operate through accelerating communication---the speed and ease with which researchers articulate, package, and iterate on ideas---rather than accelerating execution, which remains constrained by project design, coordination, data collection, and other bottlenecks that LLM-enabled writing does not directly resolve.
 This interpretation is necessarily tentative, given limitations of publication-based output measures and the time required for high-impact work to accrue.
 Nonetheless, the contrast highlights an important implication for science policy: the benefits of generative AI may accrue first and most strongly where writing is the binding constraint, whereas their effects on the composition and ultimate impact of publicly funded research also hinge on institutional incentives and execution constraints.